samueltenka/FuncRegex/README.md

 **THE PARSER-CREATING ENGINE:**

-_Parser of Language-Specification Language_ (would have been cool to bootstrap :D ... didn't):
+_Parser of Language-Specification Language_ (would have been cool to bootstrap... haven't yet):
 * "RegexCompilerClass.py"

 The _meat_ --- _describes how to combine two parsers P and Q into "P or Q", "P then Q", "P*", etc._: